akrepkov/transcendence/project/backend/websocket/DOCUMENTATION.md

 - When a user disconnects, all their connections are cleaned up, and their state is updated.
 - If a user logs out, all their sockets receive a `logoutRequest` message.

-## Pong Lifecycle
+## Game Lifecycle
 - Players join the waiting room to be matched for a game.
-- When two players are available, a new game is created, and both are notified.
+- When two players are available for the same game type and their ranks are close enough, they are matched
+- If a player has waited for more than 10 seconds without being matched, they can now be matched with others regardless of rank.
-- Pong state is managed and updated in real time, with updates sent to both players.
+- Game state is managed and updated in real time, with updates sent to both players.
 - If a player disconnects or leaves, the game is stopped, and the opponent is notified.

 ## Error Handling